gGordey/SMOL/README.md

 ENDC ```` ```` ```` ````
 ```
 block `func ret tree` contains all places from where we call it.
 We only need to put right index into v006!
+go check examples/ to see more smol programms!